 Costs covered by the CBD scheme

-You can only claim for the cost of your healthcare under the Cross Border Directive scheme.
+You can only claim a reimbursement towards the cost of your healthcare under the Cross Border Directive.

 - travel costs